Magnus167/Minecraft-Datapack-Template/README.md

 ```
 /advancement <give/revoke> <player/selector> <projectname>:/folder/files
       e.g. /advancement give DarkyyBoi minecraft:story/root
-            gives DarkyyBoi the "Minecraft" advancment for crafting a crafting
+            gives DarkyyBoi the "Minecraft" advancement for crafting a crafting
             table
 ```
 *Pressing TAB will autocomplete the command, giving a better idea on the*